THEATRE PIPE ORGANS

 The Theatre Pipe Organ, or “unit orchestra” as it is sometimes called, was so named because it represents one person playing all the instruments in an orchestra from one “unit”, the organ console.
 It contains many ranks of pipes that imitate a full range of orchestral instruments, as well as real percussions, played from the keyboards, and sound effects for silent movies.
 Pulsations of air through the pipes enable a unique vibrato effect that magnifies the sound.

-Today, Theatre Organ music is heard as pre and post-show entertainment, as accompaniment for audience sing-a-longs, in pops concerts, and as the accompaniment for vintage 1920s silent films which are making a resurgence as an art form.
+Today, Theatre Organ music is heard as pre and post-show entertainment, as accompaniment for audience sing-a-longs, in pops concerts, and as the purpose for which it was invented – the accompaniment of vintage 1920s silent films which are now making a resurgence as an art form.